ERC-7943 - uRWA - Universal Real World Asset Interface

 /// @param amount The amount of tokens frozen after the change.

-event Frozen(address indexed user, uint256 indexed tokenId, uint256 amount);
+event Frozen(address indexed account, uint256 indexed tokenId, uint256 amount);

-/// @notice Error reverted when a user is not allowed to interact.
+/// @notice Error reverted when an account is not allowed to transact.

-/// @param account The address of the user which is not allowed for interactions.
+/// @param account The address of the account which is not allowed for transfers.

-/// @notice Error reverted when a transfer is attempted from `user` with an `amount` of `tokenId` less or equal than its balance, but greater than its unfrozen balance.
+/// @notice Error reverted when a transfer is attempted from `account` with an `amount` of `tokenId` less than or equal to its balance, but greater than its unfrozen balance.

-/// @param user The address holding the tokens.
+/// @param account The address holding the `amount` of `tokenId` tokens.

 /// @param tokenId The ID of the token being transferred.